 Called to be a well

 Jesus warns us that the journey will be tough and thankless.
 It’s not that we are trying to die, though that might happen.
 We are not looking for abuse, though that might come our way.
-We are here to help people find a well.
-To be a well to the people around us.
-To support, to sustain, to share the hope we have in Jesus.
+Because our hope is not that all will be bright and sunny.
+But that God hears.